-Nature of Misconduct Date of Suspension
+Nature of Misconduct Date of Suspension Details of Disciplinary action taken or Status of case and reasons why Date Finalised

 Caopendian not finalised

 Conflict of Interest & 07/02/2017 Disciplinary hearing has not yet been

 Breaching Political finalised due to numerous requests for

 Activity Policy postponement by the employee as a

 result of illness.

 Gross Dishonesty 15/02/2017 Disciplinary action was dependent on

 finalisation of criminal proceedings.

 Suspension has been lifted due to the

 long delay in finalising the criminal

 proceedings.